Aetna Springs Resort

 The Aetna Springs Resort is a historic resort located in Pope Valley in the north eastern part of Napa County, California, United States.
 It is listed on the National Register of Historic Places.

 Etymology

 It was named after a nearby hot spring.
 The spring was so named by the owner of the Aetna Mines, John Lawley, when he discovered the spring in the 1880s.

 History

-Aetna springs was founded by Chancellor Hartson in 1877.